Relintai/pandemonium_engine_docs/02_tutorials/03_first_2d_game/05_the_main_game_scene.md

 ![](img/grid_snap_button.png)

-.. important:: Draw the path in *clockwise* order, or your mobs will spawn
-               pointing *outwards* instead of *inwards*!
+Important: Draw the path in *clockwise* order, or your mobs will spawn pointing *outwards* instead of *inwards*!

 ![](img/draw_path2d.gif)